Accessing gluon polarization with high-$P_T$ hadrons in SIDIS: Theoretical framework

 In the one-photon exchange approximation, the lepton tensor is given by

 Since the lepton is longitudinally polarized with helicity $\lambda_\ell$, the lepton spin vector can be written as $s^{\mu} = \lambda_\ell\, \ell^{\mu}$, and \eref{lep.tens} becomes

 Note that we assume a kinematic regime where $x$ and $1/Q$ are both small enough that we can neglect the lepton and parton masses.
 However, in this study we keep the nucleon and final state hadron masses, since terms proportional to $M/Q$ and $\Mh/Q$ in the calculations are not necessarily insignificant relative to the massless limit at the lower energy scales of Electron-Ion Collider (EIC) and Jefferson Lab kinematics.
+We do not consider other $1/Q$ corrections, such as those associated with dynamical higher twists effects involving multiparton correlations, which would require a more detailed analysis than that undertaken in this study.

 The hadronic tensor for SIDIS can be written as